stubma/cocos2dx-better/README.md

 Because I wrote more than one cocos2d-x extension so I found some code can be moved out as a common codebase.

 View [my repositories][1] to know what extensions I provided for you.
+Focus on those starts with "cocos2dx" prefix.

 Requirement
 ===========